When temperatures rise outside, so do the number of people enjoying the outdoors. But the beauty of nature can also bring harm.

 Dry snow is an insulator, but wet snow is a conductor, which makes traveling in dry snow during a lightning event safer than on bare ground.

 Avoid cave entrances, as small overhangs can allow arcs to cross the gap.
 Natural caves that go far back into the ground can be struck.
 Do not stand in water, avoid metal conductors and avoid bridging the gap between ceiling and floor.

 What to do if You're in a Forest or Woods During a Lightning Event

 If you have to move through the forest or woods during a lightning or thunderstorm, stay away from tree trunks and avoid large, open areas.
 Lone trees are especially dangerous, as you are 100 times safer in a forest with hundreds of trees than if you are near a lone tree in an open space.

 Other Facts to Consider When its Lightning Outside

 - Being wet does not increase your risk for lightning strikes.

 - Naturally wet ground is no more dangerous than dry ground; however, you should not stand in water.

 - You cannot be electrocuted by touching someone who has been struck by lightning.
 They'll need immediate help from you, so call 911 and start CPR if they're not breathing.

-Check out more information on lightning strikes at Bass Pro 1Source.
+Check out this video showing a fishermen nearly getting hit by lightning or read more information on lightning strikes using keyword "lightning strikes" in the search box at Bass Pro Shops 1Source.